Is It Worth It? 5 Hidden Costs of STAYING in Contact with a Narcissist

 The cost of remaining in contact with a narcissist

-Cumulatively, when you stay in a relationship with a narcissist, you risk losing hope.
+When you stay in a relationship with a narcissist, you risk losing hope.

-That’s for a good reason.
-Relationally speaking, there is no hope.
-They never had it, and through their treatment of you, they destroy yours.
+But the truth is… they have never had hope, and through their treatment of you, they destroy yours.

 Sadly, the relationship is hope-less.
 But you are the only one who feels the pain of it in the present moment.